-How to Grow a Loquat Tree For Big Harvests
+How to Plant, Grow, and Care for a Loquat Tree

 Contents

 Grown either as a loquat tree or a shrub, this fruiting plant is an interesting one.
-A relative of the rose, it makes small fruits which taste like a blend of peaches, citrus and mango, and some describe it as having a honey note.
+A relative of the rose, it makes small fruits that taste like a blend of peaches, citrus, and mango.
+It has a honey note.

 But most people have never tasted it and know virtually nothing about this unusual fruit or the lushly-tropical tree it grows on!